pranamiujjwal/pranamiujjwal/README.md

 <!---pranamiujjwal/pranamiujjwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 👋 Hi, I'm [Ujjwal Kumar](https://www.linkedin.com/in/ujjwal-kumar-61a1aa194/), a passionate self-taught python developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. <br/>
-👀 I’m interested in Data Science and Machine Learning.
+👀 I’m interested in Data Science and Machine Learning. <br/>
-🌱 I’m currently learning Django so that I can host my models online.
+🌱 I’m currently learning Django so that I can host my models online. <br/>
-I take great care in the architecture, experience and code quality of the things I build.
+I take great care in the architecture, experience and code quality of the things I build.<br/>

 <img align="right" alt="GIF" src="https://github.com/pranamiujjwal/pranamiujjwal/blob/61058fffa30db8c9f2832675db6cff14c7950fb6/developer.gif?raw=true" width="400" height="320" />